Cladonia stellaris

 Cladonia stellaris is described as mat-forming and fruticose (shrub-like) in appearance, and as terrestrial, terricolous, or epigeic, because it grows on the surface of bare soil or gravel.
 Like most other lichens, Cladonia stellaris grows slowly, averaging less than 0.5 cm per year under good conditions.
 This species differs from the similar Cladonia rangiferina and Cladonia arbuscula in that it forms much more distinct cushion-shaped patches, and appears to have denser branching when viewed from above.

+In Nepal, Cladonia stellaris has been reported from 4,400 to 4,500 m elevation in a compilation of published records; this reported range lies above the tree line used in the study.

-After an online vote sponsored by the Canadian Museum of Nature, the star-tipped cup lichen was unofficially crowned Canada’s national lichen.
+After an online vote sponsored by the Canadian Museum of Nature, the star-tipped cup lichen was unofficially crowned Canada's national lichen.